Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Registry Lock

 Registry lock is a stronger protection available for many TLDs.
-It requires out-of-band verification (phone call, signed request) before any changes to NS records, DS records, or contact information.
+It requires out-of-band verification (for example, a phone call or signed request) before covered changes such as NS records, DS records, or contact information are applied.
 Contact your registrar to enable it.

 Registry lock costs extra at most registrars, but for production domains that generate revenue, it is cheap insurance against domain hijacking.